-- Full Attestation - the service provider has authenticated their customer originating the call and they are authorized to use the calling number
+- Full (A) Attestation - the service provider has authenticated their customer originating the call and they’re authorized to use the calling number.

-- Partial Attestation - the service provider has authenticated their customer originating the call but cannot verify they are authorized to use the calling number
+- Partial (B) Attestation - the service provider has authenticated their customer originating the call but can't verify they’re authorized to use the calling number.

-- Gateway Attestation - the service provider has authenticated from where it received the call, but cannot authenticate the call source (e.g., International Gateway call).
+- Gateway (C) Attestation - the service provider has authenticated from where it received the call, but can't authenticate the call source (e.g., International Gateway call).

 In addition to the attestation level, the originating service provider provides data in the header to facilitate traceback identifying where the call entered their network.

-What is the driving force behind SHAKEN/STIR adoption?
+What is the driving force behind STIR/SHAKEN adoption?

 What is the difference between STIR and SHAKEN?

-How does SHAKEN/STIR work in a call path?
+How does STIR/SHAKEN work in a call path?

 - Attestation level